Sabrina-S-White/Tic-Tac-Toe/README.md

 DONE - Create a Gameboard module that holds a gameBoard array.
     DONE - Return the array so the Game module can mark played squares.
     Create a function that checks the board after each move.
-        If 3 in a row, winner is declared.
-        If no available moves, tie is declared.

     DONE - Create a reset game function that resets all DOM elements.

 Create a Players factory function to generate the two player objects.
     DONE - X and O are players.
 Let user select which they want, two players, or computer takes the other.
-    Let players enter their name(s).

 Create a Game module to control the gameplay.
     Game starts, and alternates between players.
 X starts.